glush-chenko/HalfReddit/README.md

 ## Contributing

-We welcome contributions to Zest!
+We welcome contributions to HalfReddit!
 If you would like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.